 But not always.

 When a male is shown experiencing a particularly intense climax, he generally can't control himself either and utters grunting sighs and growls instead of the more typically female yelps and squeals.
 It can go up to an utter scream but that's rare.
-It is often accompanied with a gritty face and foretold by naughty words and sweat
+It is often accompanied with a gritty face, clenched teeth and foretold by naughty words and sweat

 .
 Is sometimes featured/parodied in Orgasmic Combat

 for most men, though it is sometimes exaggerated in fiction to make the hero seem macho.